filin2hat/Unsplash/README.md

 - register an account on Unsplash
 - on the site, in the developer console, create an application, indicating all available scopes (https://unsplash.com/oauth/applications)
-- register the received keys in ApphConst.kt: const val ACCESS_KEY = "Access Key"
+- register the received keys in local.properties:
+- ACCESS_KEY = Access Key
-  const val SECRET_KEY = "Secret key"
+- SECRET_KEY = Secret key